Our knowledge of orthopaedics. Your best health.

 Doctor Examination

 Muscle strains are graded according to their severity.
-A grade 1 strain is mild and usually heals readily, whereas a grade 3 strain is a severe tear of the muscle that may take months to heal.
+A grade 1 strain is mild and usually heals fairly quickly, whereas a grade 3 strain is a severe tear of the muscle that may take months to heal.

 Treatment